danielskowronski/Ugreen40GbpsNVMeAnd40mmFanHolder/docs/ASSEMBLY.md

 8. Insert four M4 screws into fan plates and fan, starting from side of object
 9. Place M4 washers and nuts inside (between fan and disk plate - this may require large tweezers or long nose pliers)
 10. Tighten fan screws
-11. Insert NVMe enclosure without rubber bumper from the back keeping bottom of it (air outlet and Thunderbolt connector are on bottom) aligned with markings on disk plate; ensure you insert it straight so it fits both disk plates
+11. Insert NVMe enclosure without rubber bumper from the back: Thunderbolt connector should not face fan, but no observable differences whether it's on top or bottom (i.e. enclosure can be positioned naturally or upside-down)
 12. Position enclosure depth, so there are a few millimetres between it and fan plate
 13. Attach optional adhesives to top/bottom plate that will be touching the desk/bench/shelf
 14. Connect fan and ensure it blows outside - air from around enclosure should be sucked outside